|

 Loire Valley.

-A bit of barrel-fermentation and some
+A tiny bit of the wine sees wood and some

 maturation period on the spent yeast (called the "lees") contributes a toasty

-element to the wine.
-Duckhorn uses a substantial amount of Sémillon,
+Duckhorn used a small amount of Sémillon,

-too: 25% in the 2009 vintage.
+too: 8% in the 2021 vintage.
 The wine displays a bit of richness and

 ripe fruits such as mango and papaya, with a touch of lemon and orange.
 Rather nice alongside seafood prepared with a citrus element.